0xDBFB7/covidinator/documents/notes/Microwave.md

 Oh, do we even need a splitter?
 The gate doesn't take any power, can't we just continue the microstrip?

 Built up another of those LO test boards - this one doesn't seem to oscillate properly.

+I assumed that this device wouldn't be useful inside the body, since the skin effect at 10 GHz is like 0.2 cm.
+However, we **could** second-harmonic two penetrating 5 GHz signals (or fourth-harmonic 4!), making a 10 GHz field localized inside the body.